-JSM attracts statisticians from academia, government and industry from the U.S. and around the globe.
+JSM attracts statisticians from academia, government, and industry from 0around the globe.

 When did JSM begin?

 The Joint Statistical Meetings were formally organized in 1974.
 The ASA began holding its annual meeting with this group at that time.

 How did the ASA come to have its annual meeting with JSM?